Some of us distrust God because we disagree with his moral values.

 Like other works of antiquity, the original Bible manuscripts disintegrated into dust long ago.
 The Old and New Testaments we read today have been reconstructed from copies of these documents.

-In aggregate, we have thousands of partial or complete copies of the Old and New Testament books.
-Portions of some copies of the Gospels are dated within a few decades of the events they describe.
+We have thousands of partial or complete copies of the Old and New Testament books.
+Some copies of the Gospels are dated within a few decades of the events they describe.

-There is less evidence for the textual accuracy of other ancient texts, such as the writings of Plato.
-Aristotle, and Socrates, and the historical accounts recorded by Josephus, Herodotus, and Thucydides.
+There is less support for the textual accuracy of other ancient texts we read today, such as the writings of Plato, Aristotle, and Socrates, as well as the historical accounts recorded by Josephus, Herodotus, and Thucydides.

-Few copies of their original manuscripts exist.
-The oldest texts are dated centuries or even millennium after these men lived.
-If we deem the Bible unreliable, we must also disregard their writings.
+Only a few copies of their original manuscripts remain, and the oldest texts are dated centuries or even millennia after these men lived.

 God’s Perspective

-Misguided believers dogmatically contend that God hates—as they do—those who disagree with certain tenets of his moral code.
+Misguided believers dogmatically contend that God hates—as they do—those who object to certain tenets of his moral code.

-God dislikes the sins that follow our rejection of his moral code—in whole or part—but his love for us is not conditioned on our agreement with his values.
+God dislikes the sins that follow our rejection of his moral code—in whole or part—but his love for us is not conditioned on our agreement with his values or our adherence to them.

-God loves and cherishes us, and respects our dignity, despite our disagreements with him and his disapproval of our sinfulness.
+He cherishes us and respects our dignity, despite our disagreements with him and his disapproval of our sinfulness.

 God’s Priorities